Wayah

-Wayah (وياه, English: With Him) is a 2009 album by Amr Diab.
+Wayah (وَيّاه, /arz/) is a 2009 album by Amr Diab.
 The album contains 12 tracks.

 Public reception

 Wayah was released for sale in stores but the album was leaked online and illegally downloaded.
 Diab fans began a massive boycott of those sites and went to stores to support the artist.

 Commercial performance

 The album topped the sales list, after selling more than 100,000 copies on the first day of its release, and has achieved sales of more than 3 million since its release in the summer of 2009.